SAP/spartacus-docs/_pages/install/integrations/cds-integration.md

     If you are using the Assisted Service Module, add these custom headers to `corsfilter.assistedservicewebservices.allowedHeaders` as well.

+    **Note:** The `corsfilter.ycommercewebservices.allowedHeaders` setting is for SAP Commerce Cloud version 1905 or older.
+For SAP Commerce Cloud version 2005 or newer, use `corsfilter.commercewebservices.allowedHeaders` instead.

     For more information, see [Configuring CORS](https://sap.github.io/spartacus-docs/installing-sap-commerce-cloud/#configuring-cors).

-    **Note** When referring to to the settings above, it is only for release version **1905 and below**, however when using **2005 and above** of the SAP Commerce Cloud, use `corsfilter.commercewebservices.allowedHeaders`.

 2. Define a consent template with an ID of `PROFILE`, which will allow events to be sent.